Pagan Pornotopias? The Reception of Antiquity in Eroticism and Pornography

 The aim of this conference is to investigate the role played by the ancient world in shaping erotic and pornographic representations, and thus in representing and structuring attraction and desire.
 This analysis will help in understanding how references to Antiquity play, at a more or less conscious level, a crucial role in defining, stereotyping, constructing in discourse and legitimating sexual identities, sexual orientations, gender belonging and performance.

 We invite all people interested in presenting a paper to send an abstract (in Spanish or English) of no more than 300 words (bibliographical references included) to imagines8madrid@gmail.com by July 1st, 2022.
 Accepted papers will have to be held in English or Spanish and be around 20 minutes long.
-Selected papers from the conference will be published in a collective volume that will appear in the Imagines series at Bloomsbury’s (//www.bloomsbury.com/uk/series/imagines–classical-receptions-in-the-visual-and-performing-arts/).
+Selected papers from the conference will be published in a collective volume that will appear in the Imagines series at Bloomsbury’s (https://www.bloomsbury.com/uk/series/imagines–classical-receptions-in-the-visual-and-performing-arts/).

 Confirmed speakers include, together with the organisers and editors of the volume, Luis Unceta Gómez (UAM) and Filippo Carlà-Uhink (Universität Potsdam): Anastasia Bakogianni (Massey University), Alastair Blanshard (The University of Queensland), Thomas Jenkins (Trinity University), Athena Leoussi (University of Reading), Martin Lindner (Universität Göttingen), Anise K. Strong (Western Michigan University).
-The conference programme will also include a meeting and public discussion with Carmelo Blázquez, an internationally renowned photographer specializing in male nude photography (//www.carmeloblazquez.com/).
+The conference programme will also include a meeting and public discussion with Carmelo Blázquez, an internationally renowned photographer specializing in male nude photography (https://www.carmeloblazquez.com/).

 © Carmelo Blázquez